 Time to Turn Our Thoughts to Ancient Times

-Uda’s winter tradition, Kagiroi Viewing, will be held on December 13th at Manyo Park in Ouda, Uda City.
-Kagiroi, which looks like a morning glow, is a rare natural phenomenon that appears in the eastern sky about an hour before sunrise on a cold winter morning, only when the weather condition is perfect.
+Kagiroi Viewing is one of the area's winter traditions, held annually at Manyo Park in Uda City.
+Kagiroi, which looks like a morning glow, is a rare natural phenomenon that appears in the eastern sky about an hour before sunrise on a cold winter morning, only when the weather conditions are perfect.
 As an ancient poet Kakinomotono Hitomaro is believed to have read a poem about Kagiroi in this area, Uda has been holding this event annually on November 17th in the old Chinese calendar, the date the poem was read.

 Venue: Manyo Park (map below)

 Free Entry, Dress properly for the cold weather.